k-barton/komodor/README.md

 This extension was initially a slimmed-down fork of [Sciviews-K](http://komodoide.com/packages/addons/sciviews-r/) created by Philippe Grosjean, but since then it has been largely rewritten.
-It is compatible with Komodo Edit 7-9 (not tested on Komodo IDE and Mac).
+It is compatible with Komodo Edit 7 to 11, but there are some glitches with Komodo 10.
+It has not been tested on Komodo IDE and Mac.
-__There are currently no plans to make it compatible with Komodo >=10__ (unless ActiveState gives up the horrible new interface).

-**Note:** Komodo 9.2 provides its own R syntax highlighting which is not compatible with this add-on.
+**Note:** Komodo, since version 9.2 provides its own R syntax highlighting which is not compatible with this add-on.
 Therefore, starting from the current version, the language is renamed to "R_extended" to avoid this conflict.